Nettention/UmdhViz/README.md

 Etc.
 =======
-Don't forget to click [*Do you know ProudNet?*](http://www.nettention.com) if you are interested to developing a game where a cutting edge networking technology is needed. :)
+Don't forget to click [*Do you know ProudNet?*](http://www.nettention.com) if you are interested to developing a game where a cutting edge networking and server technology is needed. :)